One-Touch Join meeting types and transforms

 {% endif %}

-In the above example, if the meeting body contains https://meet.pajusa.com/pexample.com/alice/ABC123, the alias that will be used to join the meeting will be __sfb__ABC123.alice@pexample.com.
+In the above example, if the meeting body contains https://meet.pajusa.com/pexample.com/alice/ABC123, the alias used to join the meeting is __sfb__ABC123.alice@pexample.com.

 Amazon Chime example